 File upload via FTP is limited to 10MB.
 Custom coded websites might need to upload each file separately.
 Also, that will pose an issue for manually installing WordPress as the WordPress core is a bit over 10MB.

-Fortunately, Sixserve.host provides the Softaculous auto-installer so you wouldn’t have to bother about manually uploading and installing WordPress and other CMSes.
-Also, there’s a drag-and-drop website builder tool for creating websites without needing to write one line of HTML.
+Fortunately, Sixserve.host provides the Softaculous auto-installer, so you won’t need to bother about manually uploading and installing WordPress and other CMSes.
+There’s also a drag-and-drop website builder tool for creating websites without needing to write one line of HTML.

 It supports MySQL with PHPMyAdmin and PHP.
-While creating your website, beware that PHP sendmail protocol is limited to activation emails only.
+While creating your website, be aware that PHP sendmail protocol is limited to activation emails only.
 That’s what most PHP programmed websites use to set up contact forms so that they deliver correctly.
-On the good side, it provides email accounts so you can just direct visitors to send emails there.
+On the plus side, it provides email accounts, so you can just direct visitors to send emails there.

 For a free host, it does provide a few solid features.
-Another one is a one-click Cloudflare enabler which you can use to connect your website with Cloudflare CDN from the VistaPanel.
+Another one is a one-click Cloudflare enabler that you can use to connect your website with Cloudflare CDN from the VistaPanel.

-Another feature with the control panel is SEO tools that will help you submit your sitemap to search engines and help you get better ranking.
+Another feature that comes with the control panel is SEO tools that will help you submit your sitemap to search engines and help you get better ranking.

 Pricing and Support

-As mentioned earlier, Sixserve is all about free hosting.
-You don’t pay anything to get your website hosted with it.
+As mentioned earlier, Sixserve.host is all about free hosting.
+You don’t pay anything to get your website hosted with them.
 If you don’t want to buy a domain, you can use its provided free subdomain (yourdomain.Sixserve.host).
 Otherwise, you can buy a domain and connect the nameservers.

 If you need more features, it offers premium hosting from iFastNet’s website where you can get up to unlimited storage and file upload.
 That’s low cost with one-month options on some plans.

-Sixserve.host doesn’t have a knowledge base but it has a community forum, email address, and ticket that you can use to reach out.
-Don’t expect fast response though since the service is free.
-It promises to respond within 24 to 48 hours.
-Even then, it’s still not great.
-I had some pre-sale questions and got errors when I tried to sign up so I sent an email but couldn’t get anything back.
+Sixserve.host doesn’t have a knowledge base but it does have a community forum, email address, and ticketing system that you can use to reach out.
+Don’t expect a fast response, though, since the service is free.
+The company promises to respond within 24 to 48 hours, but even then, it’s still not great.
+I had some pre-sale questions and got errors when I tried to sign up, so I sent an email but didn’t get anything back.